awsdocs/amazon-rds-user-guide/doc_source/security_iam_service-with-iam.md

       "resource2"
 ```

-To see a list of Amazon RDS resource types and their ARNs, see [Resources Defined by Amazon RDS](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrds.html#amazonrds-resources-for-iam-policies) in the *IAM User Guide*\.
-To learn with which actions you can specify the ARN of each resource, see [Actions Defined by Amazon RDS](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrds.html#amazonrds-actions-as-permissions)\.
+To see a list of Amazon RDS resource types and their ARNs, see [Resources Defined by Amazon RDS](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonrds.html#amazonrds-resources-for-iam-policies) in the *Service Authorization Reference*\.
+To learn with which actions you can specify the ARN of each resource, see [Actions Defined by Amazon RDS](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonrds.html#amazonrds-actions-as-permissions)\.

 ### Condition keys<a name="UsingWithRDS.IAM.Conditions"></a>